deeplearninc/relaax/tutorials/policy_gradient/README.md

 This class implements Parameter Server API and serves for `parameter_server` to interact with agents.
 As you remember, each agent has a link to `parameter_server` object to make a query from its side.

-We have methods for incrementing global step, apply gradients, and for retrieving a neural network weights.
 We also use there some additional procedure to parse and built the transmitted messages into `numpy` ndarrays.

 The `_Servicer` class looks like as follows: